Recurrent Mouth Ulcers: How To Treat Them In Simple, Affordable Ways

 Antimicrobial Mouthwash

 This can help speed up the healing process and keep your ulcer from becoming infected.
 This treatment should not be used on children under the age of two.
+The mouthwash should contain chlorhexidine gluconate.
+It may discolor your teeth temporarily, but this will vanish after your treatment is completed.

 Corticosteroid Lozenges

 These may help to alleviate the discomfort of your recurrent mouth ulcers and hasten your healing process.
 Corticosteroid lozenges should be used as soon as your ulcer occurs.
+However, children under the age of 12 should not be given these lozenges.

 Over the Counter (OTC) Painkillers